brinkmanlab/IslandCompare/README.md

 ### Automated
 - Install and configure a [Galaxy](http://github.com/galaxyproject/galaxy) instance.
 The minimum required version is Galaxy 19.09.
-- Git clone http://github.com/brinkmanlab/galaxy-tools into the Galaxy server and add `galaxy-tools/tool_conf.xml` full path to the Galaxy config `tool_config_file:` list.
+- Git clone http://github.com/brinkmanlab/galaxy-tools into the Galaxy server and add the `galaxy-tools/tool_conf.xml` full path to the Galaxy config `tool_config_file:` list.
 - Install [Ephemeris](https://ephemeris.readthedocs.io/en/latest/installation.html) on your local computer and clone this repo.
 - Also clone http://github.com/brinkmanlab/galaxy-tools locally.
 - Aquire an admin API key from your Galaxy instance, not the master API key.